Top Priorities for Sales Teams

 The ongoing pandemic has forced sales teams to swiftly adjust their selling activities for the virtual environment.
 Remote work went from a niche decision some companies made to an inevitable and massive shift in the way that sales teams work together.
 While initially perceived as a short-term adjustment in the sales approach, the uncertain nature of the global market, as well as the promise of cost savings in the future, indicates that virtual selling is likely here to stay.
 In fact, Gartner research found recently that 23% of Chief Sales Officers plan to permanently shift field sales to virtual sales roles.

-Top sales teams in 2021 will require the ability to leverage remote work as an advantage.
+Top sales teams will require the ability to leverage remote work as an advantage.
 Ultimately, the ability to make remote work an advantage can create unique opportunities to establish more synergy between sales leaders and their workforce.
 Sales leaders should look for opportunities to connect with their remote salesforce in ways they couldn’t when reps were constantly out in the field.

 No matter what industry you are in, or what technologies and systems you use to run your business, at the end of the day you’ve got to make the sale to be successful.
 Where does that leave us in the months ahead?
 Early on in the pandemic, most sales teams worked to close already advanced deals and doubled their efforts with existing customers.
 Now, sales organizations are coming to realize that mining existing customers won’t offset the anticipated revenue loss moving forward.
 This has prompted a renewed focus on lead generation and new customer acquisition.
 Ultimately, this lack of connection inhibits the effectiveness of sales teams.
 The result is a negative impact on the bottom line; especially as the pace of competition increases as countries and communities turn the corner with the coronavirus.